My top tips on where to stay in Old Havana for the following…….

 Best pool in Old Havana

-There are currently only 4 hotels in Havana – the Iberostar Parque Central, Saratoga, Sevilla & Kempinski – that boast a pool with a 5th, the Iberostar Packard, set to open next year (but, just to confuse matters, the Parque Central comprises 2 buildings with 2 separate pools).
+There are now 7 hotels in Old Havana with a swimming pool – the Iberostar Parque Central, Saratoga, Sevilla, Kempinski La Habana, Kempinski Bristol, Iberostar Packard & SO Paseo del Prado – (just to confuse matters, the Iberostar Parque Central comprises 2 buildings with 2 separate pools).
 Apart from the Sevilla, these pools are all located on the rooftop and, for now, none have quite the wow-factor of the pool at the Kempinski Habana.

 Best outdoor space in Old Havana